blumilksoftware/php/readme.md

 We are releasing images based on PHP image version numbering.
 For example `blumilksoftware/php:8.0.2.1` and `blumilksoftware/php:8.0.2.2` are both using `php:8.0.2-fpm-alpine`, but Composer version, installed extensions and other things can be different.

 ## Usage
-Just put service into your Dockerfile:
+Just put service into your `docker-compose.yml`:
 ```yaml
   php:
     image: ghcr.io/blumilksoftware/php:$VERSION